 The term "reverse SMA" gets misused when talking about Chinese radios.
 There is such a thing as a "reverse" connector but it's not what 99% of those using the term really mean.
-NO Wouxun radio uses a "reverse" connector.
+NO Chinese radio that I know of uses a "reverse" connector.

 The SMA connector consists of a threaded outer part (1/4-36) and an inner part that has either a "pin" or a "hole".
 The threaded part has nothing to do with the gender of the connector.
 The gender is determined by either the "male" pin or the "female" hole.
 On a standard SMA connector having a "threaded stud", it will have a hole, making it a SMA Female connector.
 This SMA Female will screw into a "threaded recess" with a center pin, which is a SMA Male connector.

 So what is a "reverse SMA" connector?
 It has the same threaded part, but the interior of the connector is the opposite.
 For example, a threaded stud with a center pin would be a reverse SMA female connector.
 A threaded recess with a center hole would be a reverse SMA male connector.

 If you order the wrong connector,

 you will have to pay postage BOTH directions for an exchange